fire7854/fire7854/README.md

 ahh it's my first time to write something here

-i'm 19 and my first vivsit in github when i was 17 yeah that's it i want to become a greatest programmer and i will and i'm trying :)
+i'm 19 and my first github visit was 17 yeah that's it i want to become a greatest programmer and i will and i'm trying :)

 i hope to see u if u have good programming skills